 The deep, umami rich broth in this classic bistro dish comes from the long simmering time, but the end result is worth the wait.
 The finishing touch?
-An oversized baguette crouton topped with stretchy Forager Project Mozzarella cheese.
+An oversized baguette crouton topped with stretchy Forager Project Queso Fresco cheese.

 Prep Time: 15 minutes